IBM/openapi-validator/README.md

 #### Build platform-specific binaries
 It is also possible to build platform specific binaries from the source code by running `npm run pkg` in the project root directory.
 The binaries (lint-openapi-macos, lint-openapi-linux, lint-openapi-windows.exe) will be in the project's `packages/validator/bin` directory.

-### Docker container
-A community Docker image is [publicly available on Docker hub](https://hub.docker.com/r/jamescooke/openapi-validator).

-`docker pull jamescooke/openapi-validator`

-Once pulled, the container can be run directly, but mount a volume containing the OpenAPI specification file so that it can be accessed.

-`docker run --volume "$PWD":/data jamescooke/openapi-validator [options] [command] [<files>]`

 ## Usage
 ### Command Syntax